Live

 When you gamify mood tracking, you’re incentivizing people to log for the reward instead of for the information.
 And that creates a subtle but real distortion: people start logging to maintain their streak rather than because they have something meaningful to record.

-Worse — on days when I was genuinely struggling and didn’t feel like logging, the streak counter added guilt on top of an already bad day.
+On days when I was genuinely struggling and didn’t feel like logging, the streak counter added guilt on top of an already bad day.
 “I’m depressed AND I’m about to lose my 14-day streak.”
 That’s not helpful.
 That’s punitive.
+And your worst day is your most important log, so the last thing you need is extra friction.

 Mental health isn’t a game